Tommy is a 7-2 year old African-American male who was identified as

 Hawthorne ADHD Behavioral Checklists - Teacher and Parents

-Ethnographic Interview with Teachers (Social Studies, Science, Homeroom) - SLP
+Ethnographic Interview with Teachers (Social Studies, Science, Homeroom)

 Think alouds during homework assignments - SLP